-- The code for the push notification forwarding service is 100% open source and available as part of the Zulip server project on GitHub.
-The Push Notification Service is designed to avoid any message content being stored or logged, even in error cases.
+A central design goal of the Push Notification Service is to avoid any message content being stored or logged by the service, even in error cases.

 PUSH_NOTIFICATION_REDACT_CONTENTsetting available to disable any message content being sent via the push notification bouncer (i.e. message content will be replaced with

 ***REDACTED***).
 Note that this setting makes push notifications significantly less usable.